iortcw/iortcw/rend2-readme.md

   RUNNING
 -------------------------------------------------------------------------------

-1. Start iowolfsp. (ioWolfSP.x86.exe on Win32)
+1. Start iowolfmp. (ioWolfMP.x86.exe on Win32)

 2. Open the console (the default key is tilde ~) and type `/cl_renderer rend2` and press enter